 During fall and spring orientation, new students are required to attend two sexual violence prevention programs.
-The first required program is called "Green Dot" which is a violence reduction/prevention program.
+The first required program is called "Green Dot" which is a bystander mobilization/violence reduction/prevention program.
 The primary goal of the program is to persuade new students to be active, engaged bystanders in reducing incidents of sexual misconduct and make the campus safer through their active involvement.
-The second required program is called "Creating a Safer Campus Environment" which explains the key issues of our sexual misconduct policy including communicating consent for sexual activity; the role alcohol plays; the college's response to allegations of sexual misconduct; and available resources.
-At the conclusion of the "Creating a Safer Campus Environment" program, new students must sign a "Sexual Misconduct Policy" form indicating that they have read, understand and will abide by this policy while a student at Whitman College.
+The second required program is called "Consent" which explains the key issues of our sexual misconduct policy including the definition of sexual misconduct and consent, the role alcohol plays and how students actually ask each other for consent.

-We also offer two "peer education" training courses each semester for interested students.
-The first is a five hour Green Dot Bystander training which has a very strong emphasis on skill development and practice.
+We also offer "peer education" training courses for interested students.
+The first is a six hour Green Dot Bystander training which has a very strong emphasis on skill development and practice.
 The second peer education program is a two hour "first-responder" training which teaches participants how to appropriately respond should anyone confide in them regarding a sexual misconduct incident.
-In addition, residence halls, interest houses and Reid Campus Center bathrooms post a series of "stall stories"-educational posters which are updated every two weeks throughout the academic year, that highlight issues relating to sexual misconduct.
+In addition, residence halls, interest houses and Reid Campus Center bathrooms post a series of "stall stories"-educational posters throughout the academic year, that highlight issues relating to sexual misconduct.
 Other programs may be presented to the campus community throughout the year.